michaelengland/FlipTheSwitch/README.md

 The CLI consists of 2 commands:

  - `plist` - creates a `Features.plist` file for enabled/disabled features like that mentioned above.
+ - `settings` - creates a `Settings.bundle` used by the OS settings.
+These can then be used to enable/disable the features at runtime.
  - `category` - creates `FlipTheSwitch+Features.{h,m}` files for features, thus giving compile-time checks for adding/removal of new features. e.g: